tiffany6139/pass478crackingsynthetic_project/README.md

 #Final Commands to complete the Project

+    Need to download dictionary from https://www.kaggle.com/datasets/wjburns/common-password-list-rockyoutxt?resource=download since uploading it to github is too large
     Before the running any docker commands- I ran my python file (passwordhashing.py) to generate everything that needs to be written into the .hash files!

 #First build the docker containers, networks, etc.